-If you’re a sole trader or small business owner, chances are you’re using WordPress to manage your website.
+If you’re a sole trader or small business owner, chances are you’re using WordPress to manage your website, although other content management systems are available.
 If you’re unsure what WordPress is, look at our knowledge base article What is WordPress.

 One of the great parts of WordPress is the post section.
 The WordPress post section is an area of your website where you can write a blog post about a topic.
 When you think about blogging, you might think of hobby sites, such as someone writing about their travel adventures, but in reality, a blog post could be about anything.
 I use posts to cover everything from news to articles in our knowledge centre like this one.